Linux booting process

 So, it starts to locate the booting device,

-That booting device can be a Hard Disk, CD, Flash drive, or a network device.
+In this case, the booting device can be a Hard Disk, CD, Flash drive, or a network device.

-The CMOS contains the priority of the booting device, which can be changed by the user by loading the BIOS interface.
+At last, the CMOS contains the priority of the booting device, which can be changed by the user by loading the BIOS interface.

 Hard Disk is always the default boot device.